 The best way to ensure you’re victorious regardless of the game mode you’re playing is to master the controls.
 The better you move and the more accurately you shoot, the more chances that you’ll survive an encounter with an enemy.
 One after another, your opponents will succumb to your skill, leaving you victorious.
 More kills and more wins means more experience points for you, your weapon, and your battle pass.
 In a matter of hours, we reached level 11 and unlocked our second character perk – the Scavenger.

 We owe a great deal of our performance to the powerful control option provided by the BlueStacks Keymapping Tool.
 The latter made it possible to assign every action and movement to a keyboard or mouse shortcut so that we didn’t have to fumble around trying to duck, run, or shoot someone that happened to be straight in front of us.
-We can’t tell you how many times helpless opponents tried to aim at us but couldn’t, likely because they were not playing the game on an emulator like we were.

 As you can see from our clean setup, we can easily switch between the primary and secondary weapons, reload on demand, duck, jump, aim and shoot, but also take out our knife for some Rambo melee action if need be.
 We don’t shy away from a blade confrontation, even if it means risking our lives for it.
 Before we knew it, we didn’t even need to look at our screen to perform an action, as we started to form muscle memory through repetition.
 This greatly improved our in-game performance, allowing us to reap one victory after another.